ldoocy/project_template/proposal/README.md

 (This changes from Expected (Proposal) to just Results (final report)) (you should verbally define them) (sketch a few graphs of what you are roughly going for - not the data but histogram of this, line graph of that, screenshot of an agent - use paper and pencil sketches)

-We expect that given varying combinations of individual agent parameters, we will see patterns of collective behavior emerge (see Smaldino & Epstein, 2015<sup>[3](#references)</sup>).
+We expect that given input from different theories and varying combinations of individual agent parameters, we will see patterns of collective behavior emerge (see Smaldino & Epstein, 2015<sup>[3](#references)</sup>).

 We also expect that design to nudge human behavior will have varying results based on individual differences.

 ![https://www.smithsonianmag.com/science-nature/crowds-are-much-smarter-we-suspected-180954868/](../images/crowd.jpg)